dganesan/mhealth-course/chapter1-noise/ch1-freqdomainfiltering.md

 <img src="images/image16.png" alt="drawing" width="500"/>

-_Figure 11:  What happens if we add a number of sine waves together, with some weights for each wave?
-We end up with a complicated waveform that is the summation of the individual waves. _
+_Figure 10:  What happens if we add a number of sine waves together, with some weights for each wave?
+We end up with a complicated waveform that is the summation of the individual waves._

 What does all of this have to do with smoothing signals?
 A whole lot as it turns out.
 The main idea is that noise in these waveforms are often concentrated in some frequencies, and not in others.
 For example, take the case of the accelerometer walking data in Figure 1.
 The rate at which you walk is typically one or two steps a second; even if you run, the step rate is a few steps a second.
 So the frequency of interest is only a few Hz.
 Similarly, in the case of ECG, the useful frequencies of the electrical signals in the heart are between 0.5 - 150 Hz.
 In both cases, the frequencies of interest are limited to a relatively small range.